langtianlang/dotfiles/README.md

 Some dot files to make my life easier.
 Feel free to copy/fork

 # How to use
-1. clone the whole repo (prefferably into ~/dotfiles)
+1. clone the whole repo (preferably into ~/dotfiles)

  `git clone https://github.com/langtianlang/dotfiles.git`